 What is Reassurance in a Relationship

 In a relationship, what exactly is reassurance?
 When a partner requires validation from a partner or assurances to put their mind at ease about a relationship or personal insecurity.
 Everybody requires reassurance of love from time to time.
-No one is without apprehension or fear about the life they’re creating with a significant other.
+No one is without apprehension or fears about the life they’re creating with a significant other.

-The issue with relationship reassurance is when it becomes a constant need to the point where it is harmful to the relationship and eventually causes it to end.
+The issue with relationship reassurance is that it becomes a constant need to the point where it is harmful to the relationship and eventually causes it to end.
 To keep reassurance from becoming harmful in a relationship, the underlying cause of the insecurity must be identified.
 It should be relatively simple to resolve after determining the reason for the need.